-(Alternative 2).
+A directly regulated and adversely impacted small entity would be one that loses its BSAI Pacific cod endorsement as a result of the historical participation threshold established by the action alternative (Alternative 2).
 The action alternative would directly affect the owner of an LLP license, and the direct impact would only be adverse if the Pacific cod endorsement were removed.
 LLP license owners whose endorsement is not removed would theoretically experience a positive impact, as described in Section 3.5.
-Entities who do not currently own an LLP license but could have purchased one of the latent licenses in the future and benefited from the Pacific cod endorsement - had the endorsement not been removed under the action alternative - might be indirectly impacted but are not identifiable and are not directly regulated by this action.
+Entities that do not currently own an LLP license but could have purchased one of the licenses that do not meet the threshold and thus benefited from the Pacific cod endorsement - had it not been removed under the action alternative - might be indirectly impacted but are not identifiable and are not directly regulated by this action.

-Because the regulatory definition of a small fish harvesting business is based on the value of harvest - and harvest is tracked according to the vessel on which it was harvested and not by the LLP license that was assigned to the vessel - the analysts are forced to estimate the number of small entities in this fishery based on recent activity by vessels with cod-endorsed BSAI CP pot gear LLPs.
-AKFIN estimates that during the most recent fishing year for which revenue data are available (2019) zero of the five BSAI pot CP vessels that fished for Pacific cod had combined annual gross fishing receipts of \$11.0 million or less and are thus considered small entities.
+Because the regulatory definition of a small fish harvesting business is based on the value of harvest - and harvest is tracked according to the vessel on which it was harvested and not by the LLP license that was assigned to the vessel - the analysts must estimate the number of small entities in this fishery based on recent activity by vessels with cod-endorsed BSAI CP pot gear LLPs.
+AKFIN estimates that during the most recent fishing year for which revenue data are available (2019) zero of the five BSAI pot CP vessels that fished for Pacific cod had combined annual gross fishing receipts of \$11.0 million or more and, thus, all five would be considered small entities.
 Of those CPs, two vessels exceeded the small entity threshold as a result of cooperative affiliation with other vessels in a BS Crab Rationalization Program cooperative.
 No CP active in the 2019 Pot CP sector exceeded the small entity threshold solely as a result its Pacific cod catch.
 As a caution, the analysts note that vessels in this sector might have generated revenues from activities in Alaska fisheries such as salmon tendering that do not fit into the definition of fish harvesting and for which revenue data are not available; any such revenues cannot be included in this analysis.

-Two vessels to which inactive (latent) cod-endorsed BSAI CP pot gear LLP licenses were assigned generated fishing revenues in other fisheries.
-Neither of those vessels are considered small entities according to the SBA definition as a result of cooperative affiliation with other vessels in the BS Crab Rationalization Program cooperative or the Freezer Longline Cooperative.
+Two vessels that were named on cod-endorsed BSAI CP pot gear LLP licenses that were not active in this sector generated fishing revenues in other fisheries.
+Neither of those vessels are considered small entities according to the SBA definition as a result of cooperative affiliation with other vessels in the BS Crab Rationalization Program cooperative or the Freezer Longline Coalition Cooperative (hook-and-line CPs fishing Pacific cod).